probmods/probmods2/chapters/04-patterns-of-inference.md

 <!--- wikipedia:
 1) Consistency: "Is the behavior consistent across most people in the given situation?"
 2) Distinctiveness: "Does the behavior vary across different situations?" and 3) Consensus: "Do most people engage in this behavior in this situation?"
 --->

+As in this example, people often have to make inferences about entities and their interactions.
+Such problems tend to have dense relations between the entities, leading to very challenging explaining away problems.
+These inferences often come very naturally to people, yet they are computationally difficult.
+Perhaps these are important problems that our brains have specialized somewhat to solve, or perhaps that they have evolved general solutions to these tough inferences.
+What do you think?

 # Example: Of Blickets and Blocking